 Staying at a friend’s place for the night is always a lot of fun.
 Sleepovers tend to be all about staying up all night, gossiping, eating, playing video games, watching movies and not a lot of sleep!

 However, it can be daunting staying over at someone else’s house when you have a food allergy.
 Will they understand the severity of your allergy?
 What happens if you have an allergic reaction?

 We have put together some simple ideas to help minimise the risk of having an allergic reaction when staying away from home for the night.

 Talk to your friend

 If you’re not confident with their response, take some of your own food or snacks.
-For example, if you have a wheat allergy you might bring your own cereal and/or a few slices of gluten free bread to have for breakfast in the morning.
+For example, if you have a wheat allergy you might bring your own cereal and/or a few slices of gluten free bread to have for breakfast.